Dear readers of ADxS.org, please forgive the disruption.

 Number and activity of natural killer cells

-In women, stress from sleep deprivation caused an increase in82
+In women, stress caused by sleep deprivation led to an increase in82

-TFNR2 shows no diurnal rhythm.25 IFN-α 2a as well as IFN-α 2b lead to significantly increased TFNR2 levels.25
+TFNR2 does not show a daily rhythm.25 IFN-α 2a and IFN-α 2b lead to significantly increased TFNR2 levels.25

-Increasing TNF-α and TNFR2 to IFN-α significantly correlated with increased depression scores according to the MADRS.25
+The increase in TNF-α and TNFR2 to IFN-α correlated significantly with increased depression scores after the MADRS.25

-MCP-1 (monocyte chemoattractant protein 1) decreased performance on psychomotor tasks such as a finger tapping task and the DSST (digit symbol substitution task).102
+MCP-1 (monocyte chemoattractant protein 1) reduced performance on psychomotor tasks such as a finger-tapping task and the DSST (Digit Symbol Substitution Task).102

-Alcohol consumption (to 1.2 per mille) initially acutely decreased the level of the chemokine MCP-1, which steadily increased over the next 12 hours and remained above baseline, whereas the alcohol was completely degraded within 10 hours.50
+Alcohol consumption (to 1.2 per mille) initially reduces the value of the chemokine MCP-1 acutely, whereby this increased steadily over the following 12 hours and remained above the initial value, while the alcohol was completely broken down within 10 hours.50

-In ASD sufferers, significant associations were found between increased plasma levels of CCL5 (= RANTES) and CXCL8 (= IL-8, NAP-1, MDNCF, GCP-1) and more frequent abnormal behaviors and less adaptive behaviors.115116117
+In ASD patients, significant associations were found between increased plasma levels of CCL5 (= RANTES) and CXCL8 (= IL-8, NAP-1, MDNCF, GCP-1) and more frequent abnormal behaviors and less adaptive behaviors.115116117

-Decreased plasma levels of TGFβ1 (transforming growth factor beta1) correlated with more stereotypy, irritability, hyperactivity, and other behavioral symptoms and less adaptive behavior in a study of ASD sufferers.118
+A reduced plasma level of TGFβ1 (transforming growth factor beta1) correlated with more stereotypy, irritability, hyperactivity and other behavioral symptoms and less adaptive behavior in a study of people with ASD.118

 2.1.
 NF-kB (Nuclear factor ‘kappa-light-chain-enhancer’ of activated B-cells)¶

-NF-kB is a specific transcription factor found in almost all animal cell types and tissues.
+NF-kB is a specific transcription factor that occurs in almost all animal cell types and tissues.
 By binding to regulatory sections of DNA, it can influence the transcription of dependent genes.

-Psychosocial stress increased NF-kB levels in peripheral human blood cells via norepinephrine at alpha(1) and beta adrenoceptors.
-Stress also increased catecholamines and cortisol.
+Psychosocial stress increases NF-kB levels in peripheral human blood cells via noradrenaline at alpha(1) and beta adrenoceptors.
+The stress also increased catecholamines and cortisol.
 NF-kB returned to baseline levels after one hour.119

-Inhaled particulate matter was found in brain tissue of mice, where it increased NF-kB levels.63
+Inhaled particulate matter was found in the brain tissue of mice and increased the NF-kB level there.63

 In chronic autoimmune rheumatic diseases, adenosine A2A and A3 receptors are overexpressed in lymphocytes.
-A2A and A3 agonists inhibited NF-κB activation, the release of typical proinflammatory cytokines, and the concentration of metalloproteinases involved in the inflammatory responses in chronic autoimmune rheumatic diseases.120
+A2A and A3 agonists inhibited the activation of NF-κB, the release of typical proinflammatory cytokines and the concentration of metalloproteinases, which are involved in the inflammatory reactions in chronic autoimmune rheumatic diseases.120

-MIF / MMIF (Macrophage migration inhibitory factor) is also called GIF (Glycosylation-inhibiting factor), L-dopachrome isomerase or phenylpyruvate tautomerase.
+MIF / MMIF (macrophage migration inhibitory factor) is also known as GIF (glycosylation-inhibiting factor), L-dopachrome isomerase or phenylpyruvate tautomerase.
 It is a pro-inflammatory cytokine.

-Elevated plasma levels of MIF correlate with more severe social impairments and less imaginative play in ASD sufferers, according to one study.121
+Elevated plasma levels of MIF correlate with more severe social impairments and less imaginative play in people with ASD, according to a study.121

-Elevated CRP in cerebrospinal fluid significantly correlated with elevated glutamate levels in right basal ganglia, independent of age, sex, race, body mass index, smoking status, and depression severity.24
+Elevated cerebrospinal fluid CRP correlates significantly with elevated glutamate levels in the right basal ganglia, independent of age, gender, race, body mass index, smoking status, and depression severity.24

-Increased glutamate in the right basal ganglia correlates with anhedonia and psychomotor slowing on various tests.24
+Increased glutamate in the right basal ganglia correlates with anhedonia and psychomotor slowing in various tests.24

 Plasma CRP did not correlate with glutamate levels in the dorsal ACC.24